Payshia-Software-Solutions/pharma-college-project/server/documentation/Community/CommunityPostReply.md

 ## Overview

-The Community Post Reply API provides CRUD operations for managing replies to community posts.
+The Community Post Reply API provides CRUD operations for managing replies to community posts, including the ability to manage ratings for each reply.
 This documentation outlines the available endpoints, request parameters, response structures, and error codes.

 ## Base URL